 On March 31, 2017 the NFL approved the relocation of the Raiders to Las Vegas.
-A new $1.9 billion domed stadium is currently under construction to house the Raiders and the UNLV Rebels college football team.
-The stadium is funded by a combination of private and public funds.
+A new $1.9 billion domed stadium was built to house the Raiders and the UNLV Rebels college football team.
+The stadium was funded by a combination of private and public funds.
 Hotel taxes contribute $750 million to the project with the remainder coming from the Raiders and the NFL.
-Scheduled to open in 2020, the stadium is being built on a site near the Las Vegas Strip.
-It will feature a sleek silver and black exterior and feature a clear ETFE dome roof.
-Retractable windows will be located at one end of the stadium allowing fans inside a view of the Vegas skyline.
-A large torch with a flame, as a honor to former Raiders owner Al Davis, will be located at one endzone.
-The stadium will have a seating capacity of approximately 65,000 that includes 70 premium seats and 6,000 club seats.
-Additionally, the stadium will feature a retractable natural grass field for Raiders games, similar to the one at the home of the Arizona Cardinals, University of Phoenix Stadium.
-This will allow the stadium to host many other events.
 In August 2019 the Raiders announced they sold the naming rights of the stadium to Allegiant Travel Company.
-Terms of the agreement were not disclosed.